ThomasGysemans/PixelArtMaker/README.md

 Project written in `TypeScript`.

-This README is for version `0.0.1`.
-Breaking changes will happen.
+This README is for version `1.0.0`.
+Breaking changes may happen.

 ## Getting started